 It has more channels — and a higher starting price — than any other service.
 But those aren’t just empty calories.
 To gauge the quality of each streaming service’s channel lineup, we turned to a recent survey from TiVo in order to evaluate each service on a level playing field.
 3,330 adults were asked, “Which channels would you be interested in including in your TV package?”

 The more people wanted a channel included, the higher it ranked.
 No service fared better than fuboTV when we compared the results.

-It has more channels in the top 25, 50 and 100 than any other live TV streaming service, and the gap is not particularly close.
-If you’re looking to keep the volume of channels cable and satellite provide, fuboTV is by far the best option.
+Other than AT&T TV, has more channels in the top 25, 50 and 100 than any other live TV streaming service, and the gap is not particularly close.
+If you’re looking to keep the volume of channels cable and satellite provide, fuboTV is a great option.